scottchappell99/se_project_react/README.md

 In the second part of this project, I have added the ability to switch temperature scales, added a new page via React Router, and added functionality to add and delete clothing items to a mock server (and the page itself).
 I also added some form validation and made everything responsive.

+In the third part of the project, WTWR now connects to the se_project_express server.
+In addition, users can log in and out, register, add clothing items, like clothing items, delete clothing items, and edit their profiles.

+Currently weather information is hardcoded to the 11229 zip code.

 My ranges of comfort with temperature are typically different that other people, so the ranges for clothing may be uncomfortable for others.

 The ranges are: